vbookshelf/COVID-19-CXR-Analyzer/README.md

   c) Place the yolov5 folder inside the 'flask' folder.
 [Covid-Backend/flask]<br>
 4- The .dockerignore file may not be visible.
 Please create this file if you don't see it.<br>
 5- There is folder called 'static' containing a predict.html file.
 This folder is not essential and can be deleted.<br>
-6- In this repo I've included a file that explains the steps for installing Docker and Docker Compose on a Linux server.
+6- In this repo I've included a file that explains the steps for installing Docker and Docker Compose on a Linux server.<br>
+7- My code is available under an MIT License.
+But please note that the model can't be used commercially because I trained it using competition data that is licensed for research use only.

 ## References